Quekzhengseng/ggdotcom/README.md

 # ggdotcom
+**File structure**
-The project consist of BACKEND and FRONTEND within the same git repo.
+The project consist of BACKEND and FRONTEND folder within the same git repo.
 Both are deployed online as of now.

 Accessing the app:
 Website can be https://ggdotcom.vercel.app , currently no login is required for ease of use and judging.
-You will not be able to deploy this locally as all the APIs calls are made online through render.
-Please use the online website for judging.
+You will not be able to deploy the backend locally as all the APIs calls are made online through render.
+However, you will be able to run the frontend folder.
+Regardless, please use the online website for judging.

+Frontend Setup Instructions:
+Clone frontend/app into a folder.
+In terminal, run npm i followed by npm run dev.
+A localhost of the website should then run.

 Instructions to note:
  - As there is no authentication, do run the website one person at a time due to database clashing.